 Hello again!
 I know, this post isn’t coming that long after the previous – almost like I’m trying to blog regularly!
-Also much like the previous post, this one concerns an oddity in Windows 10 that’s been annoying me, again, starting with the November update.
+Also – much like the previous post – this one concerns an oddity in Windows 10 that’s been annoying me, again, starting with the November update.

-Evening all, I trust this post finds you well!
+Evening all, I trust this post finds you well.

 You might’ve been able to guess, or you might’ve just assumed, but yes, I am enrolled in the Windows Insider Program.
 It was pretty fun throughout Windows 10’s development and even after the initial release, culminating in the very recent roll out of “TH2” or “the real Windows 10”.
 There’ve been a few stutters along the way, odd glitches and issues, but here’s one that popped up recently and has been annoying me a little…Continue reading “Windows 10 and the Double Arrow icon of death”

 This follows on from the settling snowfall effect (“Mimas”) I’ve covered previously.
 This project was started directly after Mimas, but never reached the same level of completion.
-Following the years theme of moons of Saturn, this project was called Iapetus.
+Following the years’ theme of moons of Saturn, this project was called Iapetus.

 Because I’m a lame nerd I also made a spreadsheet of them all so I don’t buy dupes.
 Oh dear.

 I’m thinking I need to add digital games too, since Games with Gold and numerous sales has gifted me a whole load more games in the last couple of years.
 Physical games have a greater charm though, I think.
 They take up space but I like having them, especially Xbox 360 and prior where games still had manuals (pretty enormous manuals in some cases!)

 Any recommendations you don’t see on the list and that haven’t been given away via GwG?
 Let me know!